mwa-templates/template-maven-pom-project/README.md

 	$REPO_OWNER$
 	$REPO_NAME$

+Also important: Rename the directory `.github/workflows-template` to `.github/workflows`.

+Additionally, you can/should do the following steps:

-- Additionally, the POM contains some out-commented sections.
+- The POM contains some out-commented sections.
 You should add the needed information or consider removing those sections.
 - Because the file `README.md` (this file) is also copied, you should consider to delete the whole file or at least its content.
 - Check the copyright year in the `LICENSE` file.
 Or maybe replace the whole license with what you find appropriate.
-- Last step: Rename the directory `.github/workflows-template` to `.github/workflows`.

 Now commit and push your changes.
 You are ready to go ...